Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Traversal.md

 ```

-If you are curious, you can try implementing dfs in a fork of the following replit: [BST Traversal Practice](https://replit.com/@adadev/bst-dfs-practice#binary_search_trees/dfs.py)
+If you are curious, you can try implementing inorder, preorder, and postorder by forking the following replit: [BST Traversal Practice](https://replit.com/@adadev/bst-dfs-practice#binary_search_trees/dfs.py)

 Otherwise, take a look at the full implementations of our three depth first traversals below.
 Notice how similar the code is for each.